PKU-Alignment/omnisafe/docs/source/index.rst

         For Average Users
         ^^^^^^^^^^^^^^^^^
-        If you have a general understanding of RL algorithms but need to familiarize yourself with Safe RL, This tutorial introduces it so you can get started quickly.
+        If you have a general understanding of RL algorithms but need to familiarize yourself with Safe RL, this tutorial introduces it so you can get started quickly.

     .. grid-item-card::
         :class-item: sd-font-weight-bold